-On January 13, 2019, Illinois observed AMBER Alert Awareness Day.
-A poster contest titled, "Bring Our Missing Children Home," was launched by the Illinois AMBER Alert Task Force.
+On January 13, 2020, Illinois observed AMBER Alert Awareness Day.
+A poster contest titled "Bring Our Missing Children Home" was launched by the Illinois AMBER Alert Task Force.
 School superintendents, principals, teachers, community leaders, law enforcement, and parents joined in the effort to educate children about safety issues.

 The Illinois Clearinghouse continues to chair the Interstate Advisory Council for Missing and Exploited Children (I-SEARCH).
-This council is made up of various law enforcement and child safety agencies throughout 13 Midwest states.
+This council is made up of various law enforcement and child safety agencies throughout 13 midwest states.
 I-SEARCH states have been meeting biannually since 1982 in an effort to enhance missing person communications and investigations that cross state lines.
 Clearinghouse managers and AMBER Alert coordinators from Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin make up the I-SEARCH Council.

-In May 2019, Illinois marked the five-year anniversary of its partnership with Alert GPS.
+In May 2020, Illinois marked the six-year anniversary of its partnership with Alert GPS.
 This technology provides a more efficient and effective warning system to law enforcement, media, and the public.
 The Law Enforcement Alerting Portal (L.E.A.P) delivers major efficiencies to the Illinois AMBER Alert notification system.
-It provides a quicker, more robust alerting technology that enables the issuance of AMBER alerts through a variety of sources including texts, emails, faxes, and website feeds as well as the Emergency Alert System (EAS) and the Wireless Emergency Alerts (WEA).
+It provides a quicker more robust alerting technology that enables the issuance of AMBER alerts through a variety of sources including texts, emails, faxes, and website feeds, as well as the Emergency Alert System (EAS), Integrated Public Alert Warning System (IPAWS) and Wireless Emergency Alerts (WEA) through cell phone towers.
 These are the same systems used during severe weather emergencies to provide alerts to broadcasters and individuals through their cell phones.
 The technology has been expanded to include all Endangered Missing Person advisories, including Silver Search.

-In May 2019, Illinois observed Missing Children's Month by participating in various activities that brought attention to missing children cases in Illinois.
-The month-long education and safety initiative culminated in national activities in Washington DC on May 25, Missing Child Awareness Day.
+In May 2020, Illinois observed Missing Children's Month by participating in various activities that brought attention to missing children cases in Illinois.
+The month long education and safety initiative culminates in national activities in Washington, DC on May 25, Missing Child Awareness Day.

-The Fox Valley Technical College hosted a national Missing Person and AMBER Alert conference in Scottsdale, Arizona.
-The conference took place April 16-18, 2019, and brought Clearinghouse managers and AMBER Alert coordinators from all states together to collaborate efforts to deal with missing and abducted children's issues.
-These workshops provided the ability for states to discuss cross-border issues as they relate to missing and abducted children.
-This conference provided great networking opportunities for AMBER Alert coordinators and Clearinghouse managers.
-Illinois once again facilitated the Midwest breakout sessions.
+The national Missing Person and AMBER Alert conference was cancelled in 2020 due to COVID-19 protocols.
+A virtual conference will be held in August 2021.
+AMBER Alert coordinators from all states will come together to collaborate efforts to deal with missing and abducted children's issues.
+These workshops will provide the ability for states to discuss cross border issues as they relate to missing and abducted children.
+This conference will provide great networking opportunities for AMBER Alert coordinators and Clearinghouse managers.